microsoft/cmd-call-graph/README.md

 If a node causes the program to exit, it is marked as `terminating`.

-If `--show-node-stats` is set, extra stats about each node are displayed, if present:
+Each node contains the following extra stats, if present:

 * number of lines of code (`LOC`);
 * number of external calls.